 3. Use collective pronouns.

 Whenever possible, reword sentences to eliminate unnecessary gender pronouns.
 Replace masculine pronouns by rephrasing sentences in the plural or using “one” or “you,” as appropriate.
-Instead of saying, “Everyone should bring his (or his or her) textbook to class,” make the sentence plural and use the word “their,” which is gender neutral: “People should bring their textbooks to class.”
+Instead of saying, “Everyone should bring his or her textbook to class,” make the sentence plural and use the word “their,” which is gender neutral: “People should bring their textbooks to class.”

 4. Refer to genders equally and make references consistent.